vcerny01/mep/README.md

 ## `mep`

 `mep` is a small command-line program.
-It parses and displays events based on user requirements.
+It parses and displays (exports) events based on user requirements.

 example: